IshmaelRogers/Localization/KalmanFilter/Readme.md

    Advantage
    ---

-   Movement and Sensory measurements are uncertain, the kalman filter take in account the uncertainity of each sensor's measurement to help the robot better sense its own state.
+   Movement and Sensory measurements are uncertain, the Kalman Filter takes in account the uncertainity of each sensor's measurement to help the robot better sense its own state.
 This estimatation happens only after a few sensor measurements.

-   To do this:
+   STEPS
+   ---
    Use an intitial guess and take in account of expected uncertainity

    Sensor Fusion - uses the kalman filter to calculate an accurate estimate using data from multiple sensor.

   # 1D Gaussian

    At the basis of the Kalman Filter is the Gaussian distribution also known as a bell curve.
-Imagine Hexpod Zero was commanded to execute 1 motion, the rover's location can be representedd as a Gaussian.

-   The exact location is not certain but the level of uncertainity was bound.
+Imagine Hexpod Zero was commanded to execute 1 motion, the systems final location can be representedd as a Gaussian.
+Although the exact location is not certain, the level of uncertainity is bounded.

    The role of a Kalman Filter
    ---

-   after a movement or a measurement update, it output a unimodal Gaussian distribution.
-   NOTE: This is its best guess at the true value of a parameter
+   After a movement command or a measurement update, the KF outputs a unimodal Gaussian distribution.
+This is considered its best guess at the true value of a parameter

-   A Gaussian distribution is a probability distribution which is a continous function.
+  NOTE: A Gaussian distribution is a probability distribution which is a continous function.

    Claim:

    The probability that a random variable, x, will take a value between x1 and x2 is given by the integral of the function from x1 to x2.

-   (p x1 < x < x2) = x2 integral x1 fx(x)dx
+   p(x1 < x < x2) = x2 integral x1 fx(x)dx

    In the image below, the probability of the rover being located between 8.7m and 9m is 7%